surmeliali/Toronto_Airbnb_Data_Analysis/README.md

 ## Files in this Repository

-- `Toronto_Capstone_Project_Notebook.ipynb` : The main Jupyter Notebook file containing all analyses.
+- `1_toronto_airbnb_etl_process.ipynb` : The main Jupyter Notebook for the ETL process of AirBnb datasets.
+- `2_toronto_airbnb_visual_analysis.ipynb` : This file should be run after the ETL process to visualize the clean datasets.
-- `Toronto_Capstone_Project_Notebook.py` : Python file converted from the Jupyter Notebook for those who want to analyze using their IDE.
+- `toronto_airbnb_analysis.py` : Python file converted from the Jupyter Notebook for those who want to analyze using their IDE.

 ## Data

 This project makes use of the following data files:

 - `listings.csv` : Dataset of information about each listing in Toronto.
-- `reviews.csv` : Dataset of a summary version of reviews containing only the date, listing id, and reviewer id.

 - `neighbourhoods.csv` : Dataset of information about neighbourhoods in Toronto.

 You can clone and download the files using: